Data Protection: Securing Your Personal Information in the Digital Age

-While it can be nearly impossible to keep all information offline, active steps can be taken to prevent personal information from falling into the wrong hands.
+Though it may seem impossible to store all data offline today, you can take active steps to prevent sensitive information from falling into the wrong hands.

-In a digital era where most people are “on the grid” in one way or another, services are largely automated, records are heavily digitised, and technology is dominantly used to connect and communicate with other individuals around the world.
+In today's information age where most people are “on the grid”, services are largely automated, records are heavily digitised, and technology is dominantly used to connect and communicate with other individuals around the world.

 Our digital footprints are commensurate with our online activity that if not safeguarded can be invaluable sources of private information to malicious actors.